Nordens Ark History

 2010 – Nordens Ark becomes a member of IUCN, the International Union for Conservation of Nature.
 Start of a long-term conversion of Åby’s lands from managed forests to Ecopark.
 The Foundation gains a 90-account, which guarantees that gifts and donations reach their intended purpose.

-2014 – Nordens Ark celebrates 25 years of battling for animals.
+2014 – Nordens Ark celebrates 25 years of conservation work.
 On June 14, HRH Crown Princess Victoria joins the festivities and inaugurates the park’s new enclosure for Persian leopards.

 2016 - Project Clouded Apollo starts.

-2019 - Nordens Ark celebrates 30 and forward.
+2019 - Nordens Ark celebrates 30 years of conservation work.
 The INTERREG project Supporting Nordic Brown Bees starts.